Gregofi/camel/Caby/README.md

 - dup 0x12
 Pops value from the stack and then pushes this value twice on top of the stack

+- get_global 0x13 | 4B index to constant pool
+Push the value of a global variable which name is stored in constant pool to the top stack
+- set_global 0x14 | 4B index to constant pool
+Pop value from the top of the stack and assign it into variable which name is equal to the constant pool string indexed.

 #### Arithmetic operations
 - iadd 0x30
 - isub 0x31